kurron/terraform-aws-api-gateway-deployment/README.md

 # Overview
-This Terraform module creates an HTTP proxy binding to an API Gateway.
+This Terraform module creates an HTTP proxy integration and deployment, binding it to an established API Gateway.

 # Prerequisites
 * [Terraform](https://terraform.io/) installed and working